 Every effort will be made to provide accommodations in a timely manner, but circumstances such as incomplete documentation and/or last-minute requests for accommodations may delay this process.
 While the law requires that priority consideration be given to the specific methods (accommodations) requested by a student, it does not imply that a particular accommodation must be granted if it is deemed not reasonable or other suitable techniques are available.

-Once accommodations have been granted, SSD will send a confirmation email to inform the student of what accommodations they have been approved for at the Mount Saint Mary College.
+Once accommodations have been granted, Disability Services will send a confirmation email to inform the student of the accommodations that have been approved for him/her at Mount Saint Mary College.